Knowledge base

 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-- A snapshot is like a photo of your VPS Cloud at a given moment in time, containing everything on your server, including your operating system, applications, data, etc.
+- A snapshot is like a photo of your Cloud VPS at a given moment, containing everything on your server, including your operating system, your applications, your data, etc.

-- … protect your VPS Cloud in case of an issue: if you encounter a problem with your VPS Cloud, you can restore a snapshot to revert to a previous state.
+- … protect your Cloud VPS in case of a problem: if you encounter a problem with your Cloud VPS, you can restore a snapshot to return to a previous state.

-- … test changes without risk: before making significant changes to your VPS Cloud, you can create a snapshot to be able to go back if necessary.
+- … test modifications without risk: before making significant changes to your Cloud VPS, you can create a snapshot to be able to revert if necessary.

 - You benefit from a free snapshot to back up your entire server in a dedicated space.
-If needed, you can order additional space or delete a snapshot to create a new one.
+If necessary, it is possible to order additional spaces or delete a snapshot to create a new one.

-- Data snapshot: allows you to create an image of the volume containing your data (not available for Windows distributions).
+- Snapshot of data: allows you to create an image of the volume containing your data (not available for Windows distributions).

-- **Operating system** snapshot: allows you to create an image of the volume containing your operating system.
+- Snapshot of the operating system: allows you to create an image of the volume containing your operating system.
 This type of backup involves a brief interruption of your applications and websites.

-- It is recommended to create snapshots regularly, for example once a week or once a month; this will allow you to have a history of your VPS Cloud and to be able to go back in case of a problem.
+- It is recommended to create snapshots regularly, e.g., once a week or month; this will allow you to have a history of your Cloud VPS and to be able to revert in case of a problem.

 Create a snapshot